LG Electronics unveils curved smartphone in race against Samsung

 LG is among a slew of smaller companies struggling to compete against Samsung and Apple Inc, the smartphone leaders that account for almost all the industry's profits.

-LG reported last week an 80 billion won ($75 million) operating loss from its handset division for the third-quarter due to marketing costs surrounding a smartphone launch in August.
+LG reported last week an 80 billion won (46.3 million pounds) operating loss from its handset division for the third-quarter due to marketing costs surrounding a smartphone launch in August.

 The company plans to increase marketing investment in the current quarter to raise brand awareness in the high-end market, which it hopes will help expand sales later in the mid to lower-end segments.